Exporting to Colombia - Market OverviewColombia - Market Overview

 The Republic of Colombia is the fourth largest economy in Latin America, after Brazil, Mexico, and Argentina, and has the third largest population with approximately 49 million inhabitants.
-Aided by major security improvements and steady economic growth in recent years, Colombia continues to increase its commercial and investment ties to the United States, Europe, Asia, and the rest of Latin America’s most attractive destinations for international exporters and investors.
+Aided by significant security improvements and steady economic growth in recent years, Colombia is becoming one of Latin America’s most attractive destinations for international exporters and investors.
 The election in June 2018 of political moderate and business-friendly President Ivan Duque further bolstered confidence in Colombia’s near-term prospects.

 Colombia has five commercial hubs in the country: Bogota, Medellin, Cali, Barranquilla, and Cartagena.
-In contrast to most Latin American countries that have one or two major cities, Colombia offers U.S exporters access through multiple commercial hubs, each of which has its own American Chamber of Commerce.
+In contrast, most Latin American countries have only one or two major cities, while Colombia offers U.S exporters access to multiple commercial hubs, each of which has its own American Chamber of Commerce.
 While these cities and many other secondary cities offer unique market opportunities, they are close enough via air routes that it is common to have one partner (agent, distributer, or representative) cover the entire country.

 Colombia Trade Development and Promotion